 Divide Tulip Offsets

+Division is the fastest way of propagating tulips.
 To divide tulips, mark their location with stones or stakes while they are blooming in spring so you can find them easily later.
 In autumn, dig up the bulbs and break the bulblets away from the bases of the daughter bulbs.
-Replant all of the bulbs and bulblets 6 to 8 inches deep and 4 to 6 inches apart for hybrid tulips, and 3 to 5 inches deep and 3 to 4 inches apart for smaller species types.
+Replant all of the bulbs and bulblets 6 to 8 inches deep and 4 to 6 inches apart for hybrid tulips, advises the Old Farmer's Almanac.
+Plant smaller species types 3 to 5 inches deep and 3 to 4 inches apart.

 Prepare Tulip Seeds